 Myths & Facts of Organ Donation

-Have you had questions about signing up as an organ donor?
+Do you have questions about signing up as an organ donor?
 Unclear about what being an organ donor means?

 Get some answers.
-We break down common misconceptions and explain key reasons why people choose to become organ donors in our organ donation infographic.
+We break down common misconceptions and explain key reasons why people choose to become organ donors in this organ donation infographic.

 You can save the lives of as many as eight people by donating your organs after you die.
-To sign up:
+It's easy to register as an organ donor on your driver's license.